vipulnaik/working-drafts/simple-financial-advice.md

 ## Have the money in your checking account fluctuate between 2,500 and 5,000

 If you have set up your paycheck to do a direct deposit into your checking account, the amount in your checking account will be at its minimum right before pay day.
 If you target having a little over
 $2,500 at this point, you will be good.

-If you write checks or make credit card payments for large amounts (e.g., more tha $500) make sure to increase the balance in your checking account to be able to cover that extra expense for when the check gets deposited or the credit card bill is due.
+If you write checks or make credit card payments for large amounts (e.g., more than $500) make sure to increase the balance in your checking account to be able to cover that extra expense for when the check gets deposited or the credit card bill is due.